-Purchasing and installing solar panels upfront, especially for large buildings, can incur a significant cost for building owners.
-With alternative financing arrangements like solar PPA or solar leasing, building owners are able to enjoy the benefits of solar with little to no upfront investment.
+Purchasing and installing solar panels, especially for large buildings, can incur significant upfront costs for building owners.
+Financing arrangements like a solar PPA or solar leasing are here to help!
+Building owners can now make the switch to solar with almost zero initial investment.

-A solar PPA (Power Purchase Agreement) is a type of solar financing arrangement where a property owner does not have to pay for upfront costs of a solar PV system.
-The property owner agrees to loan out the building’s rooftop for a solar energy developer to own, operate and maintain the solar panels and system, and in return, is entitled to purchase the solar system’s electricity output, often at a 15-30% discount from prevailing electricity prices.
-This is usually a long-term contract of about 20 years, and in Singapore is also sometimes referred to as “solar leasing” or “solar as a service”.
+A solar Power Purchase Agreement (PPA) is a type of solar financing arrangement that allows a property owner to not have to pay for the upfront costs of a solar PV system.
+By leasing out their rooftop space for a solar energy developer to install and operate a solar system, property owners in return are entitled to purchase the solar system’s electricity output at a discount — often 20-50% compared to market electricity tariff rates.
+In Singapore, they are also sometimes referred to as “solar leasing” or “solar as a service”.

-While the terms of a solar PPA vary based on several factors such as the solar developer, the building’s rooftop solar potential and local regulations, here are some common terms building owners can expect:
+The terms of a solar Power Purchase Agreement can vary based on several factors.
+These include the solar developer, the building’s rooftop solar potential, local regulations and more.
+That said, here are some common facts about solar PPAs:

-- Solar PV assets owned by developer: the solar energy company pays for upfront capital expenditure to own the rooftop solar asset, as well as pays for ongoing maintenance costs to ensure the solar system is performing well
+- Solar PV assets owned by solar developers – the solar energy company covers upfront costs to own the rooftop solar asset and pays for any maintenance costs for the solar system

-- Zero upfront capital cost to benefit from solar energy
+- Zero upfront costs to benefit from solar energy

-- Immediate cost savings with lower cost of solar electricity
+- Immediate cost savings with lower solar electricity bills once solar is turned on

-- More predictable energy pricing with ability to lock-in fixed electricity prices to protect against unpredictable wholesale energy prices
+- More predictable energy pricing with the ability to lock in fixed electricity prices to protect against unpredictable wholesale energy prices

-- Limited risks from owning and operating an energy asset by only paying for solar energy generated
+- Zero risks from owning and operating an energy asset since customers only pay for solar energy consumed

 - Increase in property value

-- Reduce carbon footprint in the switch to clean energy
+- Reduce carbon footprint with the switch to clean energy

 Let’s walk through with an example.
-Say you own a cold storage facility which uses around 120 MWh of electricity every month, and the current tariff rate you are paying for electricity is $0.15 per kWh.
-This adds up to an electricity bill of $18,000 per month.
+Say you own a cold storage facility that uses around 120 MWh of electricity per month and the current tariff rate you are paying for electricity is $0.240/kWh.
+This adds up to an electricity bill of $28,800 per month.

-Let’s assume you can install a 500 kWp solar PV system on your roof and the system generates around 55 MWh of solar electricity per month.
-If you sign an agreement with a PPA price of $0.10 per kWh (a 33% discount) of solar energy, every month, you will be paying $5,500 on the first 55 MWh of your energy consumption generated from the solar panels, and $9,750 on the remaining 65 MWh of electricity which you will continue to draw from the grid adds up to another $15,600.
-This gives you a total electricity bill of $22,200 with a $6,600 monthly savings, or a nice $79,200 each year without any out-of-pocket costs – that can be equivalent to hiring a few additional employees!
+Let’s assume that you’re able to install a 500 kWp solar PV system on your roof that generates around 55 MWh of solar electricity per month.
+If you sign a solar PPA at $0.120/kWh (a 50% discount) of solar energy, every month, you will be paying $6,600 on the first 55 MWh of your energy consumption generated from the solar panels.
+The remaining 65 MWh of electricity will be from the grid adds up to another $15,600.
+This gives you a total net electricity bill of $22,200 with a $6,600 monthly savings, or a nice $79,200 each year without any out-of-pocket costs – that can be equivalent to hiring a few additional employees!

-That said, while there are clear benefits to a solar PPA, the long term savings you get with a PPA are often substantially lower compared to an upfront purchase of a solar PV system.
-You can save more in the longer term by owning the solar system as any solar energy generated can directly offset your electricity bills.
+There are clear advantages to getting solar Power Purchase Agreement.
+However, the long term savings that you can get with a PPA is often lower compared to an upfront purchase of a solar PV system.
+Property owners may save more in the longer term if you own the solar system.
+This is because any solar energy generated can directly offset your electricity bills.

-In Singapore, solar owners can also receive financial benefits through payment schemes for excess solar electricity generated or by selling Renewable Energy Certificates (RECs).
-In a solar PPA or leasing arrangement, these benefits are enjoyed by the solar developers, and may not always be passed on to you.
+In Singapore, solar owners can also benefit from alternative payment schemes for excess solar electricity generated or by selling Renewable Energy Certificates (RECs).
+When you sign a solar PPA or solar leasing arrangement, these benefits will be passed on by the solar developers to you in the form on a greater discount on your electricity bills.

-The bottom line: solar PPAs allow you to benefit from immediate cost savings on solar, yet not have to fork out upfront capital to own a solar system on your roof.
-This is suitable if you may not have the upfront capital to purchase solar, or do not wish to own and operate a solar energy asset.
-However, if your aim is to maximize financial returns in the longer term, owning the solar system may provide you with higher long term cost savings.
+The Bottom Line: Solar PPAs allow you to benefit from immediate cost savings on solar while not having to fork out upfront costs.
+This is especially suitable if you don’t have the upfront capital to purchase solar, or otherwise do not wish to own and operate a solar energy asset in the longer term.